flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ### Architecture and design

-First and foremost, the PSP contains a hidden, undocumented **4 KB ROM** inside Tachyon where the boot-loader is.
+First and foremost, the PSP contains a hidden, undocumented **4 KB ROM** inside Tachyon where the bootloader is.
 In other words, upon powering on, the CPU will start by looking for instructions in there.
 That ROM has many names, including 'Bootrom', 'Pre-IPL' and 'Lib-PSP iplloader'.
 The latter is the internal codename used by Sony.

 The rest of the system is installed on **32 MB of NAND Flash memory** found in the motherboard.
 Here is where the majority of the PSP's Operating System (OS) resides.